pixie-io/blog.px.dev/content/blog/argo-rollouts/index.md

 We need to measure HTTP error rate for the [demo application](https://github.com/argoproj/rollouts-demo/tree/master/examples/analysis).
 We can use Pixie to do this without changing Argo Rollout’s demo code since (since [Pixie uses eBPF](https://docs.px.dev/about-pixie/pixie-ebpf/) to automatically capture telemetry data without the need for manual instrumentation).

 Pixie stores the collected metrics locally within your cluster, so we’ll create a metrics server that we can query via an endpoint.
-The metric server code can be found [here]() and does the following:
+The metric server code can be found [here](https://github.com/pixie-io/pixie-demos/blob/main/argo-rollouts-demo/px_metrics_server/pixie-metric-server.go) and does the following:

-- Exposes an `/error_rate/namespace/pod` endpoint
+- Exposes an `/error_rate/<namespace>/<pod>` endpoint
 - When this endpoint is hit, it executes a hard-coded PxL script (Pixie’s query language) in order to compute HTTP error rate per pod(s).
 - Returns the http error rate in a JSON object

 ## Let’s Roll(out): Testing and Tuning

 Let’s put this all together and see an Argo Rollout in action.
-You can find detailed instructions for running the demo [here](https://github.com/pixie-io/pixie-demos/tree/main/argo-rollouts).
-We’ll skip over the setup steps below.
+You can find detailed instructions for running the demo [here](https://github.com/pixie-io/pixie-demos/tree/main/argo-rollouts-demo).
+For brevity, we'll skip over the setup steps below.

-The application we’re going to upgrade is an http server which responds to requests with a color that indicates which version of the app it is.
+The [application](https://github.com/argoproj/rollouts-demo/blob/master/main.go) we’re going to upgrade is an HTTP server which responds to requests with a color that indicates which version of the app it is.
 The front-end application displays colorful squares representing requests made by the browser to the backend application with the color determined by the response from the backend.

-The Rollout template has set the application image to `rollouts-demo:blue`.
+The [Rollout template](https://github.com/pixie-io/pixie-demos/blob/main/argo-rollouts-demo/canary/rollout-with-analysis.yaml#L44) has set the application image to `rollouts-demo:blue`.
 The front-end displays `blue` squares indicating that the backend is responding with `blue`.

 ::: div image-xl
 <svg title='All requests made by the browser to the backend are served by the stable “blue” application image.' src='front-end.png' />